• Curriculum Vitae

 Publications

-The research interests are divided into three main fields of investigation:
+Research interests are divided into three main areas:

 Anno accademico di erogazione: 2024/2025